halfnelson/halfnelson.github.io/_posts/2017-07-19-reusable-secure-web-project-hosting-with-docker-compose.md

 ## A docker instance for each node/ruby/dotnet core endpoint to sit behind nginx

-We will spin up a simple nodje hellow world application as an example.
+We will spin up a simple node hello world application as an example.

 Create a folder called `hello-world` and paste the following into `docker-compose.yml`